brandtam/sa-bot/README.md

-# Chatr.tech
+# SA Bot

-A slack style chatbot that uses OpenAI's GPT-3 API to generate responses.
+A slack style chatbot that uses OpenAI's GPT-4 API to generate responses.

 ## What it does

 The app defines different "bots" to chat with.
 Each bot has it's own personality and style of responses.
-The app uses OpenAI's GPT-3 API to generate responses for the bot.
+The app uses OpenAI's GPT-4 API to generate responses for the bot.

 ---